-4.2.5.
+4.2.6.
 Rock wool production

-IPCC -NFR 2A7iii
+NFR 2A7iii

 Three plants in Norway produced rock wool until 2003 when one of them was closed down.
-In the inventory, emission figures for NH3, particles and heavy metals are included.
+In the inventory, emission figures for NO_X, NH3, particles and heavy metals are included.
+NO_x is emitted from a hardening process after the rock wool is melted.
 Particles originate from the cutting of the mineral wool and from fuel used in the production.
 The emissions of heavy metals are partly due to use of coal/coke, but mainly due to the stone used in the production.
 Emissions of dioxins and PAHs are neither reported nor calculated since emissions of these components are minor or not occurring.